 Another user stated, “Even though advertisements state that the Sensa product is odorless and tasteless, it affects the taste of food.
 I also experienced stomach upset with the product.
 Most disappointing however, I actually gained weight while using the product as instructed.”

-According to our intensive research, if there is some particular aspect of a weight loss product or diet program that is quite troublesome (class action lawsuit, low Amazon rating, high cost) the probability of real weight loss results for the long term is low.
+According to our intensive research, if there is some particular aspect of a product or diet program that is quite troublesome (class action lawsuit, low Amazon rating, high cost) the probability of real weight-loss results for the long term is low.
 This means if Sensa is rated poorly by a lot of customers, this could be a big problem.

 What About Solid Science?

 Now the moment you’ve been waiting for: our bottom line on Sensa.
-Well, we like that Sensa is for all dieters and it can be taken anywhere and used on any foods.
-On the other hand, we have some issues with this diet product because it’s not backed by any real science.
-Furthermore, we’re concerned about the class action lawsuit filed against Sensa and the low Amazon customer rating for the Sensa weight loss program.
+Well, we like that the product is for all dieters and it can be taken anywhere and used on any foods.
+On the other hand, we have some issues because it’s not backed by any real science.
+Furthermore, we’re concerned about the class action lawsuit and the low Amazon customer rating for the Sensa weight-loss program.

-If you’d like to drop more weight, then we encourage you to find a weight loss program or product that is supported by actual science, is rated well by customers and is not the subject of a class action lawsuit.
+If you’d like to drop more weight, then we encourage you to find a weight-loss program or product that is clinically tested, is rated well by customers and is not the subject of a class action lawsuit.

-Among the best products we’ve seen in 2015 is one called Leptigen.
-This supplement contains four key ingredients, which have been proven in published scientific research to help increase fat loss and elevate metabolism.
+Among the best products we’ve seen in 2016 is one called Leptigen.
+This supplement contains four key ingredients, which have been clinically tested and shown to potentially help increase fat loss and elevate metabolism.
 We can’t find any complaints of unpleasant side effects and dieter feedback around the web shows people are seeing great results.

 The makers of Leptigen are so satisfied with their product they’re offering a Special Trial Offer, which is a good sign.